-Remain indoors until "All Clear" message is received and then follow any directions given.
-If needed Facilities will inspect University buildings and property to ensure they are able to be utilized after a shelter-in-place event.
+Remain indoors until "All Clear" message is given by the first responders or the Building Emergency personnel (Building Emergency Coordinator, Floor Monitor or Work Area Rep) and then follow any directions given.
+If needed, Facilities will inspect University buildings and property to ensure they are able to be utilized after a shelter-in-place event.